pnlybubbles-gomibako/simple-webpage-boilerplate/README.md

 Edit `circle.yml` and fill in the `GIT_****` fields.

+If you want a CNAME setting, fill in the `CNAME` field.

 Open [circleci](https://circleci.com) and build project.

 Project Settings -> Checkout SSH Keys -> Add user key

 Then, rebuild.